-I’ve written previously about Pujol, Quintonil, Lorea and other best restaurants in Mexico (see Where to Eat, part 1), and while those marquee names remain the city’s biggest international draws, that list barely scratches the surface.
+I’ve written previously about Pujol, Quintonil, Lorea and other best restaurants in Mexico (see Where to Eat in Mexico City, part 1), and while those marquee names remain the city’s biggest international draws, that list barely scratches the surface.

 Flying down to CDMX for several days of nonstop eating has become an annual (sometimes semi-annual) pilgrimage for me in recent years.
 I end up writing only about half of the restaurants I visit.
 And these are the restaurants I’m obsessing over right now.